mindspore-ai/docs/docs/serving/docs/source_en/serving_grpc.md

          {'y': array([[6., 6.], [6., 6.]], dtype=float32)}]
         ```

-   - If certain errors occur in all instances , a dict containing `error` is returned.
+   - If certain errors occur in all instances, a dict containing `error` is returned.
 In the example, `add_common` is changed to `add_common2`, and the returned result is as follows:

         ```text
         {'error', 'Request Servable(add) method(add_common2), method is not available'}